Contrast-Security-OSS/docs/content/user/libraries/Library-hierarchy.md

 ## How It Works

-When an open-source library is added to an application, all of the library's dependencies are also inherited.
+When an open source library is added to an application, all of the library's dependencies are also inherited.
 Some of these indirect dependencies may introduce vulnerable code into your applications.
-The [Contrast SCA tool](tools-cli.html) identifies all open-source libraries and sends the data to the Contrast UI, where you can visualize these libraries as a hierarchical dependency tree.
+The [Contrast CLI](tools-cli.html) identifies all open source libraries and sends the data to the Contrast UI, where you can visualize these libraries as a hierarchical dependency tree.

 ## Before You Start

 To display library hierarchy for your application, Contrast must have to access your application code at pre-compile time - a different stage of the software development lifecycle (SDLC) than the Contrast agents collect.
-To do this, you must have installed and run the [Contrast CLI SCA tool](tools-cli.html) for your applications.
+To do this, you must have installed and run the [Contrast CLI](tools-cli.html) for your applications.

 ## View Dependency Trees